-Firmly established that LCBI adversely correlates to MACE risk and should be managed.
+Firmly established that LCBI correlates to MACE risk and should be managed.

-Firmly established that LCBI adversely correlates to MACE risk and should be managed
+Firmly established that LCBI correlates to MACE risk and should be managed

 for patients with overall maxLCBI4mm>400

-for each 100 units increase in overall maxLCBI4mm
+for each 100 unit increase in overall maxLCBI4mm

 for each 30mm Ware segment with maxLCBI4mm>400

-for each 100 units increase in maxLCBI4mm for each Ware segment
+for each 100 unit increase in maxLCBI4mm for each Ware segment